 But it’s not the only field where you may unearth opportunities.
-Along with the industries we mentioned in the intro, Nashville has businesses that are specifically devoted to data (e.g. Digital Reasoning).
+Along with the industries we mentioned in the intro, Nashville also has some data businesses (e.g. Digital Reasoning).

 Prefer the Birthplace of Rock and Roll?
-Memphis is experiencing a bit of a tech skills shortage, so you’re likely to be in demand.
-Here you’ll find big employers like FedEx, ServiceMaster, and AutoZone, as well as ALSAC (the fundraising arm of St. Jude Children’s Research Hospital) and Wright Medical Group (medical devices).
+In Memphis you’ll find big employers like FedEx, ServiceMaster, ALSAC (the fundraising arm of St. Jude Children’s Research Hospital), and Wright Medical Group (medical devices).

 Data-based companies are also gaining ground.
-We’re talking names like RocketFuel (predictive analytics), RemitDATA (healthcare analytics), and Quire, which is based in the Memphis Bioworks building.
+We’re talking names like RocketFuel (predictive analytics), RemitDATA (healthcare analytics), and Quire.
 Even Expedient Data Centers has a facility in Memphis.

 Data Scientist Salaries in Tennessee